Rights of Heirs & Beneficiaries in Probate

 an incorrect value for some item, or may simply be an error.
 Unfortunately,

-there are some who believe that a death allows them to take property that
+some believe that death allows them to take property that rightly belongs

-rightly belongs to the estate and part of the distribution under a will.
+to the estate and part of the distribution under a will.
+You may also

-You may also object when an accounting shows suspicious transactions by
+object when an accounting shows suspicious transactions by the executor

 Right to Pursue a Legal Remedy

-Heirs and beneficiaries have legal standing to bring an action in court
+Heirs and beneficiaries have legal standing to bring an action in a court

 regarding the estate.
 This is true when they are named in the will or

-an executor misappropriates funds, hides assets, disburses property inappropriately,
+funds, hides assets, disburse property inappropriately, or steals assets

 You will have to consult with your

-Oakland probate lawyer to decide if an action is warranted against an executor.
-Not all probate
+probate lawyer to decide if an action is warranted against an executor.
+Not all

-disputes rise to the level of needing a lawsuit, and your lawyer may suggest
+probate disputes rise to the level of needing a lawsuit, and your lawyer

 Right to Examine Asset Distribution & Spending